Mohitnaik21/Mohitnaik21/README.md

-## Hi, I am Mohit Naik 👋 | Full-stack Developer | Machine Learning Engineer
+## Hi, I am Mohit Naik 👋 | Full-stack Developer | AI/ML Engineer

 # 👨‍💻 About Me:
-I am a passionate and driven software developer focusing on full-stack development and machine learning.
+I am a passionate and driven software developer focusing on full-stack development and AI-integrated development.
 My journey in tech started with a simple desire to understand how things work, and now, I am driven by the challenge of solving real-world problems through innovative technology.
 I enjoy crafting scalable web applications and exploring the magic of AI/ML to create meaningful, data-driven solutions.
-For me, technology is more than just code—it’s about building something impactful that can change the way we interact with the world.<br><br>I'm actively seeking opportunities where I can contribute to meaningful projects, grow alongside talented teams, and make a difference in the tech industry.<br>
+For me, technology is more than just code; it’s about building something impactful that can change the way we interact with the world.<br><br>I am actively seeking opportunities where I can contribute to meaningful projects, grow alongside talented teams, and make a difference in the tech industry.<br>

 ## 🌐 Socials: